Minimal genera of open 4-manifolds: Applications of minimal genera at infinity

 For (b), it is routine to reduce to the connected case.
-Then for ${\rm H}_1(X)$ finitely generated, Corollary~\ref{collar} completes the proof.
-Otherwise, we must first cap off the end with a nested 2-system.
-Write $X$ as a nested union of compact, connected handlebodies, each canonically embedded in a subhandlebody of the next.
-We can then inductively embed $X$ in $S^4$ or (if nonorientable) in $\R P^4$, by attaching the 1-handles of $X$ ambiently.
+Then for ${\rm H}_1(X)$ finitely generated, Theorem~\ref{collar} completes the proof.
+Otherwise, we must first find a suitable nest of 2--handlebodies realizing the end.
+Write $X$ as a nested union of compact, connected 1--handlebodies, each canonically embedded in a subhandlebody of the next.
+We can then inductively embed $X$ in $S^4$ or (if nonorientable) in $\R P^4$, by attaching the 1--handles of $X$ ambiently.
 Each complementary region $H_i$ is diffeomorphic to a boundary sum of copies of $S^2\times D^2$, and one disk bundle over $\R P^2$ in the nonorientable case.
-These admit handle structures with all indices $\le 2$, and by arranging the successive 1-handles from $X$ to avoid chosen 2-handles of $H_i$, we can arrange the maximal stable subhandlebodies of this nested 2-system so that ${\rm H}_2(H_i^s)$ increases without bound.
-The result now follows from Corollary~\ref{endsystemdiff}. \end{proof}
+These admit 2--handlebody structures, and by arranging the successive 1--handles from $X$ to avoid chosen 2--handles of $H_i$, we can construct subhandlebodies $H^s_i$ so that ${\rm H}_2(H_i^s)$ increases without bound.
+Lemma~\ref{nest2} now controls infinitely many characteristic genera at infinity, so the result follows by careful bookkeeping. \end{proof}

-As in Example~\ref{bundles}(a), we have great flexibility in choosing the genus filtration and genus-rank function at infinity for the above smoothings of $X$, as well as their diffeomorphism groups, with the differences that the subgroup $\Gamma_\infty$ spanned by all elements with $G_\infty<\infty$ may be proper, and the other groups $\Gamma_i$ are finitely generated.
-(In the nonorientable case, we worked in $\Hinf(\widetilde X)$, but we could also use $\Hinf(X)$ as long as ${\rm H}_1(X)\ne \Z$.
-This is because the latter condition guarantees elements of infinite order in $\Hinf(X)$, and surfaces of low genus representing these would lift to surfaces of low genus representing nontrivial classes in $\Hinf(\widetilde X)$.)
 By construction, these smooth manifolds all embed as open subsets of $S^4$ (if orientable) or $\R P^4$, so have vanishing Taylor invariant.
-Note that Part (a) generalizes to the complement in any smooth, closed 4-manifold of a smooth 2-sphere with trivial normal bundle.
+As is typical, we have great flexibility in controlling the genus filtration and genus--rank function at infinity for the above smoothings of $X$, as well as their diffeomorphism groups.
+Note that Part (a) generalizes to the complement in any smooth, closed 4--manifold of a smooth 2--sphere with trivial normal bundle.

-\begin{remark} There are only two standard diffeomorphism types of connected handlebody interiors $X$ as in (b) with ${\rm H}_1(X)$ not finitely generated, although the corresponding handlebodies have many diffeomorphism types distinguished by their end structures.
-To see this, note that the interior of a maximal simply connected subhandlebody can be written as a nested union of balls, so is diffeomorphic to $\R^4$.
-The remaining handles can be interpreted as self end-sums, determining a unique diffeomorphism type in the orientable case as in \cite{infR4}.
-In the nonorientable case, find an embedded $\R^3$ in $\R^4$ separating one foot of each nonorientable 1-handle from their other feet.
-Cutting along this reduces to the case of a single nonorientable 1-handle. \end{remark}